kutaslab/fitgrid/docs/source/why_fitgrid.rst

-The `fitgrid` package allows researchers generally familiar with regression modeling and model specification formulas in Python (`statsmodels.formula.api` via `patsy`) or R (`lm`, `lme4`, `lmerTest`) to use these tools to readily and reproducible fit ordinary least squares and linear mixed-effects regression models of multichannel event-related time series recordings, at scale, with a few lines of scripted Python.
+The `fitgrid` package allows researchers generally familiar with regression modeling and model specification formulas in Python (`statsmodels.formula.api` via `patsy`) or R (`lm`, `lme4`, `lmerTest`) to use these tools to readily and reproducibly fit ordinary least squares and linear mixed-effects regression models of multichannel event-related time series recordings, at scale, with a few lines of scripted Python.